getbraincloud/examples-unity/README.md

 The Getting Started With Unity video uses the Space Shooter example as a backing project.

+Go to the BrainCloudConnect scene and run the app to test it out in the editor!

 Find more information, including the video itself here:

 http://getbraincloud.com/apidocs/tutorials/unity-tutorials/unity-tutorial-1-getting-started/